katsugeneration/ml-project-template/Readme.md

 ### Preprocess configuration

-Preprocess configuration consits of preprocess projects and these parameters and rerun target.
+Preprocess configuration consits of preprocess projects, these parameters and rerunning target.

 `projects` is preprocess projects setting as dictionary. project name and function name pairs are set, projects are ran from top to bottom and use previous project results.